LarsWH/kotlin-vue-vibe/README.md

   - OAuth2 authentication (with GitHub)
   - REST API for communication between frontend and backend
   - Logging with KotlinLogging
+  - A timer is running to give a 'heart beat' in the console/logs

+- Miscellaneous:
     - Unit tests and integration tests for the backend
     - SonarCloud integration for code quality checks
     - Dockerfile for building the application